groundwater-modeling-Spring2020/Course_Materials/FInal_Project/Readme.md

   - Group discussion leaders should also submit a ppt presentation for the discussion
 1. **Ensembles**
   - Part 1: (Tuesday April 28) -  I will share a link to a google sheet.
 Each group should fill in their proposed scenarios here along with their projected rankings of scenarios.
-  - Part 1: (Thursday April 30)- Each group should complete their simulatons and come prepared with their presentation of results.
+  - Part 1: (Thursday April 30)- Each group should complete their simulations and come prepared with their presentation of results.
 4. **Advocacy models (Tuesday May 6)**